 - Present diverse perspectives and acknowledge your own biases.

 Teachers must be able to help students understand that there is no room for hate in a civil society.
-When protesting tactics are reminiscent of an earlier and uglier time in our nation’s history, they must be discussed, understood, and condemned.
+When a series of events is reminiscent of an earlier and uglier time in our nation’s history, they must be discussed, understood, and condemned.
 Though not easy, it is what we owe students, the field of education, and our nation if we are to become an ideal democracy.
 Teachers must be prepared to understand the messy, complex, emotional, cruel, shameful, and often contradictory messages that go along with these subjects.
-To do this, teachers must seek multiple perspectives, talk to a diversity of people about race-related topics, and also speak their truth, while acknowledging their own biases.
+To do this, teachers must seek multiple perspectives, talk to a diverse group of people about race-related topics, and also speak their truth, while acknowledging their own biases.

 - Project the message from school leadership that student well-being and safety come first.

 Finally, school leaders must play a pivotal role in providing guidance for how teachers might address these topics.
-The dean of the University of Wisconsin-Madison’s school of education, Diana Hess, who has studied teachers’ avoidance of controversial topics in the classroom, says that many educators worry about students’ feelings, parents’ reactions, and administrators’ responses.
-However, students may be outright fearful after seeing the events in Charlottesville and may wonder if upheaval in their own community will follow.
-When racial animus is prevalent anywhere in our nation, and if students’ feelings and safety are priority No 1. for schools, avoiding the topic compromises student safety and well-being.
+The dean of the University of Wisconsin-Madison’s school of education, Diana Hess, who has studied teachers’ avoidance of controversial topics in the classroom, says many educators worry about students’ feelings, parents’ reactions, and administrators’ responses.
+When racial animus is prevalent anywhere in our nation, and if students’ feelings and safety are priority No. 1 for schools, avoiding the topic compromises student safety and well-being.

-Nonwhite students have been the majority in U.S. public schools since 2014.
-Fear, uncertainty, and intimidation tactics cannot disrupt our country’s changing makeup.
-As painful and difficult as the events of Charlottesville are, they have provided us with yet another teachable moment to grow, learn, and educate our future leaders about the importance of living in a racially pluralistic, inclusive, and civil society.
+Nonwhite students have been the majority in many U.S. public schools for several years.
+Fear and uncertainty cannot disrupt our country’s changing makeup.
+As painful and difficult as the death of George Floyd and other recent events may be, the quest for racial justice that has followed have provided us with yet another teachable moment to grow, learn, and educate our future leaders about the importance of living in a racially pluralistic, inclusive, and civil society.
 We cannot afford to lose the importance of this moment.